nleiva/check-calendar/README.md

 ### Go

 If you want to compile the examples, you need Go installed.
-Otherwise you can use the binarie included for convinience in [here](roles/go-role/library).
+Otherwise you can use the binaries included for convenience in [here](roles/go-role/library).

 ### Google Calendar API